 Let them actually sell that pen

-RPA can take the burden of tedious tasks and provide your team with the precious time that can be efficiently spent on the tasks they love the most: communication with clients, adding value to clients’ relationships.
-As a reward it would bring much more revenue not to each of your team members on an individual level, but to the entire enterprise.
+Despite the technological advances, most sales teams still face situations where they have to spend plenty of time on data entry, management, aligning customer data, updating CRMs, and even making corrections to order-related human errors.
+RPA can take on the burden of tedious tasks and provide your team with the time to spend on the most valuable tasks: communication with customers and prospects.
+It’ll bring much more revenue not just to each of your team members on an individual level, but also the entire business.